Digital Thermometer using Arduino and LM35 Temperature Sensor

 Power Supply

 Arduino Board already have an inbuilt power supply section.
-Here we only need to connect a 9 volt or 12 volt adaptors with the board.
+Here, we only need to connect a 9-volt or 12-volt adaptor to the board.

 Arduino Based Digital Thermometer Circuit Diagram

-Circuit digram for Digital Thermometer using Arduino and LM35 Temperature Sensor, is shown in the above figure.
+A circuit diagram for a Digital Thermometer using Arduino and an LM35 Temperature Sensoris shown in the above figure.
 Make the connections carefully as shown in the schematic.
-Here 16x2 LCD unit is directly connected to arduino in 4-bit mode.
-Data pins of LCD namely RS, EN, D4, D5, D6, D7 are connected to arduino digital pin number 7, 6, 5, 4, 3, 2.
-A temperature sensor LM35 is connected to Analog pin A0 of arduino, which generates 1 degree Celsius temperature on every 10mV output change at its output pin.
+Here 16x2 LCD unit is directly connected to the Arduino in 4-bit mode.
+Data pins of LCD, namely RS, EN, D4, D5, D6, D7, are connected to Arduino digital 7, 6, 5, 4, 3, 2.
+A temperature sensor LM35 is connected to Analog pin A0 of Arduino, which generates 1 degree Celsius temperature on every 10mV output change at its output pin.

-If you are new to Arduino then learn to interface 16x2 LCD with Arduino in our previous tutorial.
+If you are new to Arduino, then learn to interface a 16x2 LCD with Arduino in our previous tutorial.

 The code for Temperature Measurement using LM35 is simple and given at the end of this tutorial.
-First we include library for LCD unit and then we defines data and control pins for LCD and temperature sensor.
+First, we include a library for the LCD unit, and then we define data and control pins for the LCD and the temperature sensor.
+The LM35 temperature sensor is a precision integrated circuit that provides a linear voltage output proportional to temperature

 code

-After getting analog value at analog pin we reads that value using Analog read function and stores that value in a variable.
+After getting analog value at analog pin, we read that value using analog read function and store that value in a variable.
 And then convert the value into temperature by applying the below given formula.

 float analog_value=analogRead(analog_pin);